 Parsley herb (Petroselinum crispum)

-Parsley herb has a fragrant, aromatic flavour.
+This herb has a fragrant, aromatic flavour.
 It is used commonly for cooking in European, American, Brazilian and Middle Eastern countries.
 It is used either as part of the dish or as a fresh green garnish.

-This herb is also used in Italian cuisine for making sauces and as a garnish.
+The herb is also used in Italian cuisine for making sauces and as a garnish.
 Parsley is also great to use as a garnish on fresh new potatoes with butter melting over them and parsley sprinkled over the top.
 But it can also be used with a salad or with soups, sprinkled over the top as a lovely, flavoursome garnish.

 Parsley is a great herb to cook with.
 It is used in the making of a variety of sauces.
 You can make your own lemon and herb sauce or pesto sauce using parsley.
 Another classic is the Argentinean sauce Chimichurri or you can just make a simple parsley sauce to accommodate some fish.